instant-labs/instant-bandit/docs/integration.nextjs.md

 }
 ```

+With this configuration, you can toggle the default on or off via the `inactive` flag.
+When the default experiment is inactive, the `demo` experiment will be shown.

+If you wish to test the default variant against A/B/C/etc, simply add the default variant to the demo experiment alongside A/B/C.

-9. In your page, i.e. index.tsx:
+In your page, i.e. index.tsx:

 ```TSX
 import { InstantBandit, Default, Variant } from "@instantdomain/bandit";